 Is free music actually “free?”

-Giving out free music as a marketing strategy isn’t in vain.
+Giving out free music as a marketing strategy shouldn’t be in vain.
 The idea is that you want to be the one to upload your music through the channels you choose so that you can take control of the relationship or at least get something out of it that will help your career in the long term.

 When giving away your music for free, it’s usually in exchange for an email or social media follow.
 You could setup your email list service to automatically send a download link to those who sign up for your mailing list through an automated process.
 It may not seem much for the investment you made into making your music, but don’t underestimate the value of the email address!